SIGANN/guido/_pages/contribute.md

 Please follow the steps in the [README](https://github.com/SIGANN/guido).

 *Alternatively, we could accept the filled-out post.md via e-mail to make it easier? create a mailing list for admins, e.g., Amir, Ines, Anne, Nathan?*

+*Need to define where to put images (simply the images folder?) and files (e.g. PDF).
+What is the file size we accept?*